simplepleb/tag-module/README.md

 # tag-module
-Tag and Taggables Module For Laravel 8.x
+Tag and Taggables Module for Laravel